theupshift/chrdev/posts/2020-09-01-Simple-Time-lapse-with-a-Raspberry-Pi.md

 - 16GB SD Card or bigger
 - (optionally Wi-Fi connectivity for easy access)

-There is even an official [High Quality Camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/), that will give even better quality timelapses!
+There is even an official [High Quality Camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/), that will give even better quality time-lapses!

 ## Table of contents